HoussemDodor/mern-boilerplate/README.md

 * Add Testing
 * Make everything in the frontend fully responsive
 * Add authorization based on roles
+* Add an Eventlogger and errorLogger in the backend

 #### Implemented
 ##### Frontend